Sunnyview Expo Center

 “The main advantage of the DSP is flexibility,” says Henry Lewis.
 “At a push of a button, staff can run any audio anywhere on the property.”
 It’s essentially a huge, 78-acre room-combining system serving the following areas:

 A large number of preprogrammed settings on the DSP make operation easy, greatly reducing the need for technical ability within the operating staff.
-A central control area in the exposition building includes the main racks plus monitor speakers, allowing personell to hear what's going on in any zone on the property.
+A central control area in the exposition building includes the main racks plus monitor speakers, allowing personnel to hear what’s going on in any zone on the property.